Photonsters/anycubic-photon-docs/FAQ.md

 ## MAINTENANCE

+### What maintenence do I need to do to keep my Photon running well?
+Nothing much really.
+Keep everything clean by wiping down with a microfibre cloth slightly dampened with IPA.
+Wipe resin drops and spills off immediately with IPA and tissue.
+Keep your vat and FEP clean.
+Keep the LCD screen perfectly clean.
+Dust off and keep the printing compartment clean.
+And every three months or earlier, depending on usage frequency, clean and replace the grease for the lead screw.
+If it squeaks, do this immediately.

 ### What grease should I use for the lead screw (Z rod)?
 Viscous grease.
 The thick, creamy, toothpaste consistency type.
 Aka machine grease, cosmoline, gel grease, gear grease, etc.